plaid/pattern-account-funding/README.md

 ### Testing OAuth

 The `linkTokenCreate` call includes a `redirect_uri` parameter, which the server applications reads from the `PLAID_SANDBOX_REDIRECT_URI` entry in the .env file (This value should be `http://localhost:3002/oauth-link`).
 This is the page that the user will be redirected to upon completion of the OAuth flow at their OAuth institution.
-When running in Production or Development, you will need to use an `https://` redirect URI, but a `http://` URI will work for Sandbox.
+When running in Production, you will need to use an `https://` redirect URI, but a `http://` URI will work for Sandbox.

 You will also need to add `http://localhost:3002/oauth-link` as an allowed redirect URI for your client ID in API section of the [Plaid developer dashboard](https://dashboard.plaid.com/team/api).